boreddy1811/uber-ride-data-analysis/README.md

 ## Dataset

 The dataset used in this analysis includes information about Uber rides such as ride purpose, distance, date and time, and more.
-The data is cleaned and processed to fill missing values and prepare it for analysis.it is taken from
+The data is cleaned and processed to fill missing values and prepare it for analysis.it is taken from [kaggle dataset](https://www.kaggle.com/datasets/brllrb/uber-and-lyft-dataset-boston-ma)

 ## Findings